P.O. Box 125 Great Barrington, MA 01230

 • Appoint a nominating committee from membership consisting of at least three people.

 Section 3: Membership of the Board - A nominating committee will nominate names of persons for the election to the Board.
 Nominations to the Board may also be made by members in good standing.
 Said nominations will include the nominee’s name, address and biographical information.
 Nominations made by the Membership must be received by the Board at least seventeen (17) days prior to the Annual Meeting.
 The list of nominations will be brought before the general membership at each Annual Meeting of the membership.
 The voting members present at the Annual Meeting will then elect members to fill the vacancies on the Board of Trustees.
-The number of elected board members will be at least nine and no more than fifteen.
+The number of elected board members will be at least seven and no more than fifteen.
 Elected members will serve a three-year term, unless elected to fill a vacancy of a resigning member, in which case the newly elected member will serve only as long as the term of the member who is being replaced.
 In the event of a vacancy, the remaining Board members will elect a replacement member to the board to fill such vacancy.
 The replacement will serve until the next annual meeting of the membership at which time the members will elect a successor.

 Section 4: Meetings - The Board of Trustees will meet a minimum of six times during a twelve-month period.
 A simple majority of the total number of Trustees in office will constitute a quorum for conducting official business.
 Any member of the Board of Trustees may call a special meeting of the Board of Trustees.
 Ten (10) days notice is preferred for a special meeting of the Board, but fewer are acceptable so long as all Trustees can be contacted.